Gernot Rohr keeps faith with goalkeeper Daniel Akpeyi despite blunder against Burundi | Goal.com

 Who should the @NGSuperEagles start in goal against #Guinea? #TotalAFCON2019— Shina Oludare (@sportingshina) June 25, 2019

-Addressing the media during Tuesday’s pre-match conference, Rohr revealed that Akpeyi had been consistent since Ikechukwu Ezenwa sustained an injury during the build-up to the competition.
+Addressing the media during Tuesday’s pre-match conference, Rohr revealed that Akpeyi was consistent since Ikechukwu Ezenwa sustained an injury during the build-up to the competition.

 “Akpeyi played in the first game because in the three weeks of training, he was number one,” Rohr told media.